About ME,IITG

 Research Areas

 Research in fluid and thermal engineering comprises everything from hydraulic pumps to jet engines.
-A team of research students and faculty members work collectively to model the fluid dynamics and heat flow problems computationally to translate into real-life situations.
-The research areas in fluids and thermal includes Computational methods for Incompressible flows, DNS and LES of Turbulence, Energy management, and conservation, High-speed aerodynamics, Interfacial heat and mass transport, Metal hydride based thermal machines, Micro and nano-scale thermal/fluid transport, Micro-fuel cells, Thermal aspects of biological systems, Thermal radiation.
+A team of research students and faculty members work collectively to model fluid dynamics and heat flow problems computationally to translate them into real-life situations.
+The research areas in fluids and thermal include Micro and Nano-scale Thermal/Fluid Transport, Computational methods for Incompressible/Compressible Flows, Multi-phase Flows, Turbulence Modelling, Energy Management and Conservation, High-speed Aerodynamics, Nuclear Fusion Energy

 Manufacturing engineering has been one of the significant focus research areas of Mechanical Engineering at IITG.
 Presently, the researchers investigate every aspect of manufacturing, from automotive and aerospace to electronics and medical applications.
 The manufacturing engineering group at IITG work on diversified research areas like Bio-MEMS, Casting, CAD/CAM/CIM, Coating, Composites, Computer Application in Metal Forming, Design and Manufacturing, Electromagnetic pulse processing, FEM, Neural Network, Fuzzy Set Application, Genetic Algorithms and Fuzzy logic in manufacturing, Mechatronics, Metal Forming, Unconventional machining processes, Welding of lightweight metals, Welding Process Monitoring.